athulrajts/DataContainer/README.md

 By default it'll only update the value for existing properties. but there are options to add/remove properties as well.

 ## Native C++ suport with C++/CLI wrapper (Windows Only)
-There is a very basic C++/CLI wrapper which can
-1. Read and Write as XML
-2. Read and write as Binary
-3. Get Values
-4. Put Values (similar to PutValue extension method, which add the value if it doesn't already exist)

 To use it in your application, link the lib file